 What can you do with a history degree?

-UCA history undergraduate and graduate students have gone on to do some incredible things.
-Some have pursued graduate study at universities such as Harvard, Yale, UCLA, the University of Texas, Auburn, St. Louis University, Boston University, Ole Miss, Kansas State, and the University of Arkansas.
-Graduates have taken teaching jobs in schools and colleges both in and out of the state.
-Others have exciting careers at museums, archives, and the national park system, while some have pursued successful careers in government and business.
+UCA history undergraduate and graduate students go on to do incredible things.
+Our students do graduate work at universities such as Harvard, Yale, UCLA, the University of Texas, Auburn, St. Louis University, Boston University, Ole Miss, Kansas State, and the University of Arkansas.
+They teach at schools and universities around the country.
+They work in museums, government, libraries, archives and business.
+UCA history alums have skills that take them far beyond the university campus.

 The History Department was one of the original nine departments when UCA opened as Arkansas State Normal School in 1908.
 R.E.
 Womack offered 5 classes that year: U.S. History, Arkansas History, Ancient History, English History, and Medieval and Modern History.
 Come be part of UCA history in the History Department!